-The Boys & Girls Clubs of Central Carolina is a unique organization consisting of 3 Club facilities, our O.T.
+The Boys & Girls Clubs of Central Carolina is a unique organization consisting of 2 Club facilities, our O.T.
 Sloan site and our Wren Family Center located in Chatham County and the Robin Page Club in Harnett county.
 Our goal is to provide every child with the essential tools needed for a successful and bright future.
 Since 1995, the vision of Boys & Girls Clubs has grown and changed with the needs of our children.
 As the needs of our children and their families continue to change, so will the dynamics of our programs and services.

 Every day, we strive to improve each child’s life by implementing self-esteem, courage, and positive values through all of our programs.
 Our youth who come to the Club receive tutoring, computer training, sports education, homework help, mentoring, and much more.
 Our youth gain confidence by developing a sense of usefulness and belonging.